Tag: Gareth Thomas

 The below Parliamentary question was asked by Gareth Thomas on 2016-10-11.

-To ask the Secretary of State for Communities and Local Government, how many representations he has received from business groups on the reform of business rates in the last six months; if he will publish such representations; and if he will make a statement.
+To ask the Secretary of State for Communities and Local Government, what discussions with local authorities he is having on possible devolution deals; and if he will make a statement.

-• Gareth Thomas – 2016 Parliamentary Question to the Department for Transport
+• Gareth Thomas – 2016 Parliamentary Question to the Scotland Office

-Gareth Thomas – 2016 Parliamentary Question to the Department for Transport
+Gareth Thomas – 2016 Parliamentary Question to the Scotland Office

 The below Parliamentary question was asked by Gareth Thomas on 2016-10-11.

-To ask the Secretary of State for Transport, which agreed EU directives have not yet been transposed directly into UK law; and if he will make a statement.
+To ask the Secretary of State for Scotland, which agreed EU directives have not yet been transposed directly into UK law; and if he will make a statement.

 Until exit negotiations are concluded, the UK remains a full member of the European Union and all the rights and obligations of EU membership remain in force.
 During this period the Government will continue to negotiate, implement and apply EU legislation.

-There are currently 23 EU Directives relating to my Department’s responsibilities awaiting transposition into UK law.
+The Scotland Office has no EU Directives awaiting transposition into UK law.

 • Gareth Thomas – 2016 Parliamentary Question to the Department for Communities and Local Government